-In collaboration with the Flight documentation project run by the Regional Museum in Kristianstad, Malmö Museums, Kulturen Museum and the Department of Cultural Sciences, Lund University, Living Archives has developed the project Co-archiving Practices for Flight Documentation.
+In collaboration with the Refugee Documentation project run by the Regional Museum in Kristianstad, Malmö Museums, Kulturen Museum and the Department of Cultural Sciences, Lund University, Living Archives has developed the project Co-archiving Practices for Flight Documentation.
 Interaction design master students School of Arts and Communication (K3), Malmö University were invited to join the project to prototype collaborative media concepts supporting co-archiving approaches.

 The project is part of the research theme Co-archiving in Living Archives, aiming at exploring and prototyping collaborative (co-)archiving practices for involving underrepresented voices in contributing to our common archives, and in sharing the story of our times from their point of view.
 For more information about the background to the project, see the papers “Prototyping collaborative (co)-archiving practices – From archival appraisal to co-archival facilitation” (Nilsson, 2016) and “Becoming a co-archivist.
 ReDoing archival practices for democratising the access to and participation in archives” (Nilsson and Ottsen Hansen, 2017).